MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageCatalogCustomAccessPackageWorkflowExtension.md

   - `[DisplayName <String>]`: Display name for the customCalloutExtension object.
   - `[EndpointConfiguration <IMicrosoftGraphCustomExtensionEndpointConfiguration>]`: customExtensionEndpointConfiguration
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: Represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[LastModifiedDateTime <DateTime?>]`: Represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.

-CLIENTCONFIGURATION `<IMicrosoftGraphCustomExtensionClientConfiguration>`: customExtensionClientConfiguration
+`CLIENTCONFIGURATION <IMicrosoftGraphCustomExtensionClientConfiguration>`: customExtensionClientConfiguration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[TimeoutInMilliseconds <Int32?>]`: The max duration in milliseconds that Azure AD will wait for a response from the logic app before it shuts down the connection.
 The valid range is between 200 and 2000 milliseconds.
 Default duration is 1000.

-INPUTOBJECT `<IIdentityGovernanceIdentity>`: Identity Parameter
+`INPUTOBJECT <IIdentityGovernanceIdentity>`: Identity Parameter
   - `[AccessPackageAssignmentId <String>]`: The unique identifier of accessPackageAssignment
   - `[AccessPackageAssignmentPolicyId <String>]`: The unique identifier of accessPackageAssignmentPolicy
   - `[AccessPackageAssignmentRequestId <String>]`: The unique identifier of accessPackageAssignmentRequest